 The Customizer is a great WordPress feature that allows you to customize the theme and set theme options.
 Theme specific settings:

-Site Identity allows you to set your Site Title, Tagline, and Icon.
+Site Identity in the Clarita WordPress theme documentation allows you to set your Site Title, Tagline, and Icon.

 The Site Title is the name of your site, and it’s displayed in the header, where the logo is displayed.